Nextiles/documentation/software/sdk-installation.md

     Read More about it, in `Step 5.
 Live Data Stream` in [**Use NextilesSDK and it's features**](###Use-NextilesSDK-and-it's-features)

-## Device struct and other definitions:
+## Device structure and other definitions:
 We provide a Nextiles Device struct for you to interact with a device.
 Nextiles SDK provide a struct: `Device` to interact with a NX (Nextiles) device.
 This struct gives access to a device's UUID, address, name, etc. For convinience, let's mention the definition of the structure here: